-But if there are a significant amount of them it could signify an underlying issue, like a leaky faucet etc. Tips are to keep your drains shut, sweep the floor whenever you cook and keep plumbing up to date.
+But if there is a significant amount of them it could signify an underlying issue, like a leaky faucet etc. Tips are to keep your drains shut, sweep the floor whenever you cook and keep plumbing up to date.

 It costs a lot of money to bring furniture to the island.
-As a result a lot of places that we viewed seemed really thrown together and had really mixed, tasteless furniture.
+As a result, a lot of places that we viewed seemed really thrown together and had really mixed tasteless furniture.

 This is probably your best and easiest bet since they will know more about properties and have insider information on rentals.